 This is likely to a very popular claim on 2020 Form 1040s, as millions of folks lost jobs or at least had their hours and incomes reduced due to coronavirus closures.
 The same is true for folks who made too much money in 2019 to qualify for either rebate, but who in 2020 are under the EIP earnings' caps.

 Other changes in your life in 2020 also could make you eligible for more relief money.
 This is the case if you didn't have any tax dependents in 2019, but welcomed a new baby to the family last year.
 That youngster should get you an added $500 under the first round created by the Coronavirus Aid, Relief and Economic Security (CARES) Act or another $600 for EIP 2.0 approved late last December.

 And here's one other good thing about the payments when you do claim them on your taxes.
 A tax credit is a dollar-for-dollar offset of any tax you owe.

-Plus, this EIP credit is the best king of credit.
+Plus, the EIP credit is the best kind of credit.
 It's refundable, meaning that if you qualify for more of the credit than tax you owe, the excess comes back to you as a refund.

 How to get missing EIP amounts: OK, so how do you get this great tax credit EIP you missed this year?